-- Continue coordination between transportation planning and environmental planning, including wildlife corridors, water quantity and quality, air quality including greenhouse gas emissions, noise, and recreational space. - Minimize energy used to build, maintain, and operate transportation infrastructure.
+- Continue coordination between transportation planning and environmental planning, including wildlife corridors, water quantity and quality, air quality (including greenhouse gas emissions), noise, and recreational space. - Minimize energy used to build, maintain, and operate transportation infrastructure.

-- Reduce the footprint of Florida's transportation system by optimizing the use of existing transportation infrastructure, incorporating new technologies, and using permeable, recycled, and other "green" materials. - Support more diversity in transportation energy sources, including greater use of renewable or low-emission sources, through research, collaboration, enhanced infrastructure, public-private partnerships, education, and incentives. - Collaborate between the public and private sectors to generate energy from transportation facilities, infrastructure, and right of way, such as pavement charging systems, solar highways, solar rooftops, and solar panels in medians or on noise abatement walls and paths.
+- Reduce the footprint of Florida's transportation system by optimizing the use of existing transportation infrastructure, incorporating new technologies, and using permeable, recycled, and other "green" materials. - Support the use of alternatives to traditional transportation fuels and energy sources through research, collaboration, public-private partnerships, education, and incentives. - Collaborate between the public and private sectors to generate energy from transportation facilities, infrastructure, and right of way, such as pavement charging systems, solar highways, solar rooftops, and solar panels in medians, or on noise abatement walls and paths.